Anyline/anyline-ocr-examples-windows-uwp/README.md

 ## Requirements

 - Windows 10 + Visual Studio 2015 with the Windows 10 SDK
-- An Windows 10 x86 device
+- A Windows 10 x86 device
-- An integrated or external camera/webcam (recommended: 720p and focus capability)
+- An integrated camera or external webcam (recommended: 1080 and focus capability)

 ## Quick Start